AlejandroSpot2/GYMRar/README.md

 # GYMRar 🏋️

 A modern iOS workout tracking application with AI-powered routine generation, built with SwiftUI and SwiftData.
+Features a bold **Neobrutalism** design with vibrant colors, hard shadows, and thick borders.

 ## Features